 - Ambiguously Brown

-- Anti-Villain (Type I and II) - His desire to protect Whip and his care for the well-being of his subordinates firmly establishes Krizalid as this.
+- Anti-Villain (The Noble and Woobie variants): His desire to protect Whip and his care for the well-being of his subordinates firmly establishes Krizalid as this.

 - Blow You Away